The Bankrate promise

 The future of Nelnet

 The Department of Education is currently transitioning into a new “Next Gen” platform for student loans, which will reduce the number of student loan servicers it contracts with in an attempt to simplify the experience for borrowers.
-Nelnet was not chosen as one of these servicers, and its contract with the federal government will end in December 2021.
+For a while it appeared Nelnet was not chosen as one of these servicers, however, the Nelnet website states that current plans are to service FSA loans for the “foreseeable future.”

 The bottom line